meatless-exe/meatless-exe.github.io/pages/crypt/rules.md

 	- Carousing: Waste money, gain experience
 	- Learn: Catch a whiff of something juicy—whether it's gossip, secrets, or hard facts.
 It will prove useful.
 Think of an agent, a spy, or even a blabbermouth.
 	- make outside connections - gather information or gain useful personal asset for the next mission (*anomalous investigations*)
+	- Explore, find additional points of interest nearby
-9. (*Emmy Verte*) Network to find canvas for information, hear rumors, or establish connections.
+	1. (*Emmy Verte*) Network to find canvas for information, hear rumors, or establish connections.
 Pay Shore Leave costs in free drinks, tips, and bribes
-	1. Carouse (learn new rumors)
+	2. Carouse (learn new rumors)
-	2. Find a buyer
-10. Therapy
-11. Stash: Secretly move Cash into your Swiss Bank Account.
-For "retirement"
-12. ???: Convert Assets into Cash or Attempt to convert Counterfeit Cash into real money.
+	3. Requisition an asset - test POLCAP, on success gain access to special asset on the next mission. if requesting an anomaly, check with [-] (*anomalous investigations*)
+	4. request information - test POLCAP with [+], if a success you are given any knowledge they have (if they don't, you do not lose POLCAP) (*anomalous investigations*)
+6. Therapy - Spend XP to Restore a broken LINK
-13. Solo Quest: The character pursues a personal goal which would perhaps be too much of a distraction for them to drag the rest of the party along for.
+7. Solo Quest: The character pursues a personal goal which would perhaps be too much of a distraction for them to drag the rest of the party along for.
 The player sets one specific goal which must be approved by the referee, then rolls 2d6:
 	- 1. Success, no injuries, and you also brought home 1d5 Assets!
 	- 2-3.
 Success, no rewards, no injuries
 	- 4-7.
 Success, begin next Adventure with -1 Hit